bmcalpine92/SQL_Analytics/README.md

     - Basic Filtering (Q4–Q6): Filtering with WHERE, LIMIT, and simple conditions
     - Intermediate Filtering (Q7–Q12): Using multiple conditions, AND/OR, and sorting
     - Business Scenarios (Q13–Q15): Answering practical business questions using SQL
-- `02_aggregate_functions.sql`: Aggregates (AVG, SUM, MIN, MAX, ROUND), arithmetic queries, and business scenario analysis
+- `02_aggregate_functions_and_arithmetic.sql`: Aggregates (AVG, SUM, MIN, MAX, ROUND), arithmetic queries, and business scenario analysis
   - Sections:
-    - Aggregate Functions (Q1–Q10): Using SQL aggregation to answer business questions
+    - Aggregate Functions (Q1–Q10): Using AVG, SUM, MIN, MAX, ROUND to analyze revenue, pricing, and performance
     - Basic Arithmetic (Q11–Q13): Revenue and per-unit calculations using +, -, *, /
     - Business Scenarios (Q14–Q15): Analysis of top accounts and shipping performance
+- `03_sql_joins.sql`: Join operations, set operations, and business-focused analysis using inventory & transaction datasets
+  - Sections:
+    - Join Operations (Q1–Q10): INNER, LEFT, RIGHT, FULL, CROSS, and SELF joins
+    - Set Operations (Q11–Q14): UNION, UNION ALL, INTERSECT, EXCEPT
+    - Business Scenarios (Q15–Q16): High inventory but low/no transaction activity, and transaction trends by product type

 ## Dataset
-- Sample dataset: Dunder Mifflin Paper Sales (public/mock dataset)
+- Dunder Mifflin Paper Sales (public/mock dataset).
+Includes order-level and account-level data for practicing SELECTs, aggregates, and arithmetic.

-## How to Run Queries
-- Each `.sql` file can be executed in a SQL client connected to the dataset
-- Queries assume the dataset is in the `tutorial.dunder_mifflin_paper_sales` table
-- Queries include filters to handle NULL values where appropriate
+- Inventory & Transaction Data (tutorial datasets from Mode): product-level inventory and transaction records for practicing joins and set operations

 ## Notes
 - All queries exclude NULL values where appropriate
 - Monetary values are rounded for clarity
-- Queries are intended to demonstrate SQL syntax, business logic, and analytical thinking
+- Queries are intended to demonstrate SQL syntax, business logic, and analytical thinking.
+Each file is structured to progress from foundational SQL concepts to more complex, business-driven analysis